olemabo/spotipy/README.md

 The goal is to provide one single python file which provides a terminal interface where different spotify functions are provided.
 This can be to search for artists, add current songs to queue, modify playback and so on.
 This will be found in everything.py.
 As with all the scripts, commenting, grammar skills, puns and coding skills, they will continuously be improved.

-The following modules will also have to be installed:
+The following python modules will also have to be installed:
 * spotipy
 * tqdm
 * colorama